 - 1. Contents pointed out in the Observation Report shall be adequate. - 2.
 Contents pointed out in the Observation Report shall properly be reflected. - 3.
-Submitted evidential materials shall be sampled, the contents shall be examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
-Rationale of evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
+The submitted evidential materials were sampled, the contents were examined, and the related work units shall be evaluated as presented in the Evaluation Technical Report. - 4.
+Rationale of the evaluation verdict by the evaluator presented in the Evaluation Technical Report shall be adequate. - 5.
 The evaluator's evaluation methodology presented in the Evaluation Technical Report shall conform to the CEM.

-Concerns found in the certification process were prepared as certification oversight reviews and were sent to the Evaluation Facility.
-The Certification Body confirmed such concerns pointed out in the Observation Report and certification oversight reviews were solved in the ST and the Evaluation Technical Report and issued this Certification Report.
+Concerns found in the certification process were prepared as the certification oversight review, and it was sent to the Evaluation Facility.
+The Certification Body confirmed such concerns pointed out in the Observation Report and certification oversight review were solved in the ST and the Evaluation Technical Report and issued this Certification Report.